stadium-software/clickable/README.md

 ## Page.Load Setup
 1. Drag the Global Script called "Clickable" into the Page.Load event handler
-2. Provide values for the script parameters
+2. Provide a value for the script parameter
    1. EventHandler: The name of the page-level script where you will handle the click event (e.g. "ClickEventHandler")
-   2. RepeaterClass (only necessary when the clickable container control is inside a repeater control): Assign a unique classname to the repeater control and supply it as the parameter here

 ![](images/event-handler-parameters.png)